couchbase/sync_gateway/README.md

 #### BrowserID

-BaseCouch support's [Mozilla's BrowserID (aka Persona) protocol](https://developer.mozilla.org/en-US/docs/persona) that allows users to log in using their email addresses.
+BaseCouch also supports [Mozilla's BrowserID (aka Persona) protocol](https://developer.mozilla.org/en-US/docs/persona) that allows users to log in using their email addresses.

 To enable it, you need to add a `-site` command-line argument when starting the server, to tell it what its canonical URL is; for example: